Minimalistic Unsupervised Learning with the Sparse Manifold Transform: Empirical Results

 \section{Empirical Results}

-In this section, we first provide the benchmark results on MNIST, CIFAR10, and CIFAR100.
+In this section, we first provide the benchmark results on MNIST, CIFAR-10, and CIFAR-100.
 Qualitative visualization is also provided for a better understanding.
-We also compare 1-sparse feature $f_{vq}$ and a more general sparse feature $f_{gq}$. $\vec{\alpha} = f_{vq}(\vec{x};D)$ refers to the 1-sparse vector quantization sparse feature, where $\alpha_i = 1$ for $i = \text{argmax}_i\|\vec{x} - D_{\cdot,i}\|_2$ and $D$ is a dictionary.
+We also compare 1-sparse feature $f_{vq}$ and a more general sparse feature $f_{gq}$. $\vec{\alpha} = f_{vq}(\vec{x};D)$ refers to the 1-sparse vector quantization sparse feature, where $\vec{\alpha}_i = 1$ for $i = \text{argmax}_i\|\vec{x} - D_{\cdot,i}\|_2$ and $D$ is a dictionary.
 We denote the SMT representation with $f_{vq}$ sparse feature as SMT-VQ. $\vec{\alpha} = f_{gq}(\vec{x};D,t)$ refers to a more general sparse function, where each column of dictionary $D$ is an image patch and $t$ is a given threshold.
-For $\vec{\alpha} = f_{gq}(\vec{x};D,t)$, the $i$th entry of $\vec{\alpha}$ is $1$ only if the cosine similarity between $\vec{x}$ and $i$th dictionary element pass the threshold, i.e., $\alpha_i = 1$ if $cos(\vec{x}, D_{\cdot,i})\geq t$ and $\alpha_i = 0$ otherwise.
+For $\vec{\alpha} = f_{gq}(\vec{x};D,t)$, the $i$th entry of $\vec{\alpha}$ is $1$ if only if the cosine similarity between $\vec{x}$ and $i$th dictionary element pass the threshold, i.e., $\alpha_i = 1$ if $cos(\vec{x}, D_{\cdot,i})\geq t$ and $\alpha_i = 0$ otherwise.
 We denote the SMT representation with $f_{gq}$ feature as SMT-GQ.
 We find $f_{gq}$ achieves similar performance as the sparse coding feature in benchmarks, and it's more efficient in experiments since it does not involve a loopy inference.
 For both MNIST and CIFAR, we use 6x6 image patches, i.e., $T=6$.
 All the image patches are whitened, and the whitening transform is described in Appendix~\ref{app:whitening}.
+Once patch embeddings are computed, we use a spatial average pooling layer with $\text{ks} = 4$ and $\text{stride} = 2$ to aggregate patch embeddings to compute the final image-level embeddings.